cmu-db/noisepage/benchmark/README.md

 These are the microbenchmarks for the DBMS.
 We use [Google Benchmark](https://github.com/google/benchmark) library for all of these.

-See `run_micro_bench.py` on how these are executed in our nightly builds.
+**IMPORTANT:** If you add a new microbenchmark, you must add it to `run_micro_bench.py` to have it run automatically in our nightly builds.

 ## Usage